 ODP or its Designee

 Frequency of Verification:

-At least once during a 3-year monitoring cycle and mor New providers may be qualified more frequently depen assigned to.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Appendix C: Participant Services
+Appendix C: Participant Services C-1/C-3: Service Specification

-C-1/C-3: Service Specification
+o in our services a promise.

-State laws, regulations and policies referenced in the specification the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title:
+the Medicaid agency or the operating agency (if applicable Service Type: Other Service cification are readily available to CMS upon request through le). s the authority to provide the following additional service not

 Small Group Employment

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 03 Supported Employment 03022 ongoing supported employment, group

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4: